Entering a Deposit or Withdrawal

 - As you add accounts and amounts, the Total Deposit/Withdrawal amount will automatically update.

 - Click Save when you are finished.
-This transaction is now recorded, and will appear on your Activity by Account report.
+This transaction is now recorded and will appear on your General Ledger report.
+From here, you can edit, void, or delete this deposit/withdrawal.